 Read on to learn more about some of Westpac’s key home loans and features.

 Westpac is Australia’s first and oldest financial institution and has served more than 14 million customers.
-They are one of the ‘big four' banks which makes them one of the largest home loan lenders in the country.
-Westpac has branches all over the country and has home loan products suitable to nearly every type of home buyer and property investor.
+It’s one of the ‘big four' banks and is one of the largest home loan lenders in the country.
+The bank has branches all over the country and has home loan products suitable to nearly every type of home buyer and property investor.

-Established in 1817, Westpac is the first and oldest Australian bank.
-Westpac owns other large Australian banks such as RAMS, St. George, BankSA, and Bank of Melbourne.
-They also have operations overseas in New Zealand, Asia, and in the United Kingdom.
+Established in 1817, Westpac owns other large Australian banks such as RAMS, St. George, BankSA, and Bank of Melbourne.
+It also has operations overseas in New Zealand, Asia, and the United Kingdom.

 As well as offering home loans, Westpac provides a wide array of banking products and services to personal and business customers, including car and personal loans, credit cards, superannuation, insurance and more.

-Westpac has a wide range of home loans available for all sorts of borrowers, such as first-time home buyers, renovators, refinancers, and property investors.
-Westpac offers a variety of interest rate options on its home loans, including: principal and interest, interest-only, variable rate, fixed rate and split loans.
+Westpac has a wide range of mortgages available for all sorts of borrowers, such as first-time home buyers, renovators, refinancers, and property investors.
+It offers variable-rate, fixed-rate, and split loans, and the option to make principal and interest, or interest-only repayments.